Global Thinkers Forum

 Generally, it is not recommended to leave the programme before it is concluded, as it is an experience that will add value to you from the beginning to the end.
 Moreover, its flexible nature would most probably allow you to accommodate other responsibilities (expected or unexpected), while participating in the programme.

-You are welcome to express your interest of becoming a Mentor by contacting us at email@example.com.
-Please send us your contact details, CV and your motivation to take part in our Mentoring Platform and someone from the Global Thinkers Forum team will be in touch with you.
+You are welcome to express your interest of becoming a mentor by contacting us at firstname.lastname@example.org. and someone from the Global Thinkers Forum team will be in touch with you.

-As general guidelines, we suggest that you have monthly meetings/calls of approximately 30 to 60 minutes.
+As general guidelines, we recommend a minimum requirement of communicating once a month, and for our participants to dedicate a total of 1 to 2 hours to their communication.
 The whole programme lasts eight months, during which it is highly recommended that you have one or two face-to-face meetings, if that would be possible.